 Jesus Christ our Lord.

-• Matthew 6, 7-8: The faults to be corrected.
-Jesus criticizes the persons for whom prayer was a repetition of magic formulae, of strong words, addressed to God to oblige him to respond to our needs.
-The acceptance of our prayer by God does not depend on the repetition of words, but on God’s goodness, on God who is Love and Mercy.
-He wants our good and knows our needs even before we pray to him.
+Matthew 6:7-8: The faults to be corrected.
+Jesus criticizes the people for whom prayer was a repetition of a magic formula, strong words addressed to God to oblige Him to respond to our needs.
+The acceptance of our prayer by God does not depend on the repetition of words, but on God’s goodness, on God who is love and mercy.
+He wants our good and knows our needs even before we pray to Him.

-• Matthew 6, 9b-10: Three requests for the cause of God: The Name, the Kingdom, the Will.
+Matthew 6:9b-10: Three requests for the cause of God: The Name, the Kingdom, the Will.
 In the first part we ask that our relationship with God may be re-established again.
-To sanctify his Name: The name JAHVE means I am with you!
+To sanctify His name: The name JAHVE means I am with you!
 God knows.
-In this NAME of God he makes himself known (Ex 3, 11-15).
-The name of God is sanctified when it is used with faith and not with magic; when it is used according to its true objective, that is not for oppression but for the liberty or freedom of the people and for the construction of the Kingdom.
-The coming of the Kingdom: The only Lord and King of life is God (Is 45, 21; 46, 9).
-The coming of the Kingdom is the fulfilment of all the hopes and promises.
+In this name He makes Himself known (Ex 3:11-15).
+The name of God is sanctified when it is used with faith and not with magic; when it is used according to its true objective, not for oppression but for the liberty or freedom of the people and for the construction of the Kingdom.
+The coming of the Kingdom: The only Lord and King of life is God (Is 45:21; 46:9).
+The coming of the Kingdom is the fulfillment of all the hopes and promises.
 It is life in plenitude, the overcoming of frustration suffered with human kings and governments.
 This Kingdom will come when the Will of God will be fully accomplished.
-To do his Will: The will of God is expressed in his Law.
+To do His will: The will of God is expressed in His Law.
 His will be done on earth as it is in Heaven.
-In Heaven the sun and the stars obey the laws of their orbit and create the order of the universe (Is 48, 12-13).
+In Heaven the sun and the stars obey the laws of their orbit and create the order of the universe (Is 48:12-13).
 The observance of the law of God will be a source of order and well-being for human life.

 Proclaim with me the greatness of Yahweh,